ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Both DMAv1 and DMAv2 have been reworked to support DMAMUX, DMAv3 has been removed.
+In addition, both drivers are now able to support dynamic channel allocation.
 - NEW: The callback of drivers with circular buffers (ADC, DAC, I2S, SPI) has been simplified, no parameters.
 A driver function xxxIsBufferComplete() has been added to determine if it is the half buffer callback or the